jowagner/tbev-prediction/README.md

       you may want to change the wrapper script to set dynet to use your GPU.)

-2. Choose tbemb weights to try and generate parsing task list:
+2. Choose weight vectors to try and generate the task list for parsing:
     * `gen_tasks.py`: Chooses the candidate treebank embedding vectors as weighted averages of the fixed vectors and writes 24 worker files to the folder `te-worker` to parse each data set with the candidate